fed4iot/VirIoT/Thingvisors/DockerThingVisor/FIWARE-flavoured-ThingVisors/buildImages/Actuator-TV/Test.md

 NOTE: To obtain more entities in Orion Context Broker of provider you can run device002.sh and device003.sh too.

-Finally, you can access to Orion Context Broker of provider to recover entities information, change directory to VirIoT/Extra/FiWARE-Provider-Simulator and run:
+Finally, you can access to Orion Context Broker of provider to recover entities information running:

 ```bash
 ./broker-provider-monitor.sh